 The opinions expressed here belongs to the author and do not represent the views of High North News.
 High North News is not responsible for the content in external links.

-The long-awaited International Decade of Languages will start tomorrow.
+The long-awaited International Decade of Indigenous Languages will start tomorrow.
 In a 2021 speech, Nicola Sturgeon, the First Minister of Scotland, reminded her audience that Scotland is the “most northerly non-Arctic nation” and highlighted Scotland’s growing partnerships with Arctic countries.

 Only weeks ago at the Arctic Assembly, which is held in Reykjavík every year, the Vigdís International Centre for Multilingualism and Intercultural Understanding at the University of Iceland organised a session discussing the ten-year initiative.